aam29dc/cxmatrix_cpp2/README.md

 ````

 `explicit` for constructors, to prevent implicit use of a constructor.

 `noexcept(true)` on a function to prevent propagation of an exception in a function. `noexcept(false)` is the default on every function.

-`override` on virtual member functions
+`override` on virtual member functions in derived classes

 `volatile` on variables that have side effects

 `dynamic_cast<class>` for down casting for example from a base class to a derived class.

 `const_cast<type>` for removing constness on a function; helps prevent code duplication, instead of having to duplicate a function with const.